sparklingdataocean/gh-pages/_posts/2024-11-09-GNN_timeSeries_EEG.markdown

 </p>
 <ul>
     <li>
-        <strong>Study 1:</strong> Used CNNs and time series analysis to classify EEG signals, showing higher accuracy with Gramian Angular Field (GAF) transformations but limited success in distinguishing Alcoholic and Control groups for single-stimulus trials.
+        <i>Study 1:</i> Used CNNs and time series analysis to classify EEG signals, showing higher accuracy with Gramian Angular Field (GAF) transformations but limited success in distinguishing Alcoholic and Control groups for single-stimulus trials.
     </li>
     <p></p>
     <a href="#">